taolicd/taolicd.github.io/_posts/blog/2019-08-08-Intro_API_blog.md

 * `&` specifies the "and" condition in the parameters.
 *  param-value pairs and API_key and value pair specify the actual parameters used for this API request.

-For example, previously we used a Google API for retrieving book info based on ISBN number.
-It contains the following three parts:
+Here is an example using Google's Book API for retrieving book info based on an ISBN number.
+It contains three parts.
+No API key is needed in this case because the data is public.

 * method: `GET`
 * resource: `wwww.googleapis.com/books/v1/volumes`